Predestination - An In Depth Bible Study - Part 1

 Paul again emphasized the inability of unregenerate man to receive and respond to the things of God when he wrote: “But a natural man does not accept the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually appraised.”
 (1 Corinthians 2:14, emphasis added).

 A dead body is unable to respond to any outside stimulus other than the call of God raising it to life, as was the case when Jesus called Lazarus to life though he had been dead for four days (John 11:38-44).
-In the same way, the unregenerate man who is dead in his transgressions is unable to respond to the Gospel message until he has been called to life by God, and his regeneration occurs.
-At this point he is made alive with Christ, and he is then able to respond to Jesus Christ as his Lord who has saved him, just as Saul, who would later become the Apostle Paul, was able to do for the first time when the time for his conversion came on the Damascus Road.
+In the same way, unregenerate man who is dead in his transgressions is unable to respond to the Gospel message unless and until he has been called to life by God, and his regeneration occurs.
+At this point he has been made alive with Christ; he has been given ears to hear and understand the Gospel message (Matthew 13:8-9, 23), and he will then respond to Jesus Christ as his Lord who has saved him.
+There is no better example of God’s calling to life of an unregenerate individual than the biblical accounts of the conversion of Saul of Tarsus, who would later become the Apostle Paul.

 Saul’s Conversion on the Damascus Road